 Shanelle is widely known for both opening and featuring on HBO's Def Poetry Jam alongside Jill Scott and DMX and has also shared the stage with artists such as Eric Benet, Talib Kweli, Nas, Erick Sermon, Malcolm Jamal Warner, and more.
 Shanelle was spotlighted on the Rachael Ray Show, HuffPost Live, Fox News and KAYA 95.9 FM- Johannesburg, and was recognized by Listerine and Wal-Mart in the "Your Mouth Matters" campaign.
 She appeared in a promo for the NFL Draft and competed in both the National and Individual World Poetry Slams.
 You can hear her voice as the narrator for Jennifer Hudson's "I Got This" audiobook and also catch her acting in Q-Tip's video for "ManWomanBoogie."
-She was recently named a "Powerful Indie Artist Activist You Should Know" by Blavity.com and one of "8 Millennial Feminist Poets That Deserve Recognition" by BET.com.
+She was named a "Powerful Indie Artist Activist You Should Know" by Blavity.com and one of "8 Millennial Feminist Poets That Deserve Recognition" by BET.com.
 She was selected to curate a series of poems for Fast Company Magazine’s 2019 European Innovation Festival at the Gucci Hub in Milan, Italy.

 In the summer of 2004, Shanelle was diagnosed with SLE Lupus.
 Using that as her fuel, she decided that she would pursue her dreams and encourage others who have obstacles in their path to do the same.
 She states, "My battle with Lupus has been tedious, but God has a plan.
 I want to be a testimony to others that no matter what, faith and determination can accomplish any goal."
 Since then, she's performed at numerous walks for Lupus, spoken at the National Press Room for the National Institute of Health, performed on Capital Hill, and has been featured in several publications including Women's Health Magazine regarding chronic illness.
 She starred in a mini-documentary on being an artist living with Lupus for the American College of Rheumatology, gave the keynote at conferences for the Lupus Foundation of America, and lent her support to the Lupus Research Alliance.